worleyek/worleyek/README.md

 * 🎓 B.S. in Actuarial Science with a minor in Data Science
 * 🌱 Started learning web development at age 12
 * 🐾 Mother of two rescue cats and caretaker of a feral cat colony
-* 💛 Passionate about data analytics, mathematics, web development, film, and animal welfare
+* 💛 Passionate about data analytics, statistics, web development, film, and animal welfare

 ### Languages & Tools